 Southern Gippsland Agricultural Climate Resilience Project - Impact Research Study

-An extensive impact research study reporting on the Southern Gippsland ACRP has recently been completed by Dr Angela Murphy together with a team of researchers from CeRDI.
+An extensive impact research study reporting on the Southern Gippsland ACRP was completed by Dr Angela Murphy together with a team of researchers from CeRDI.

 The aim of the program was to improve resilience to climate risks through better decision making and effective action on the ground.
 A range of engagement, educational and information sharing activities were developed and offered to communities across the region.
 The program was funded by the Victorian Government’s Department of Environmental, Land, Water and Planning (DELWP).